 A thorough physical examination is necessary to identify hidden problems such as oral disease.
 Even if there are not overt problems with oral health, the exam allows us to teach pet owners about the importance of home dental care and to demonstrate effective care.
 Dental disease not only causes discomfort and inflammation in the mouth, it can also significantly impact the kidneys and liver or cause heart infections.
 Yearly examinations help determine when professional cleaning is necessary and also encourage and educate clients on how to care for their pets’ teeth.

 All exams are a chance to check routine care practices and talk to owners about how to better train, groom, feed, and generally care for their pets.

 In younger animals yearly exams are needed to check the above, but also to begin to talk with pet owners about ongoing care and early detection of possible breed or conformational problems.

-In older animals (cats over 10 years) once a year may not be often enough to catch age related problems, such as kidney degeneration, liver disease, cancer and thyroid conditions.
+In older animals (dogs and cats over 10 years) once a year may not be often enough to catch age related problems, such as kidney degeneration, liver disease, cancer and thyroid conditions.
 Exams every six months will more adequately serve an older pet.
 In addition to the exam, blood work and a urinalysis for older animals helps us find hidden problems that might be emerging.